 Our vegan co-founder, Wade T. Lightheart, qualified and competed in Mr. Universe on 80 grams of protein daily, while his competitors needed well over 200 grams of protein per day.
 He also recently competed and won at the age of 50.
 He believes high-quality plant-based digestive enzymes are the secret to succeeding and thriving on a plant-based diet.

 Enzymes That Digest More Things Across More Ph Ranges

 Our gut bacteria have long helped us digest food matters that we can’t digest, such as fibers and odd sugars.
-Microbiologists and enzyme scientists have always known that plants, bacteria, and fungi combined produce many more types of enzymes than mammals do.
+Microbiologists and enzyme scientists have always known that plants, bacteria, and fungi combined produce many more enzymes than mammals.

 For example, plant-based digestive enzymes can digest the following, but animal-based enzymes cannot:

 - Fibers and odd sugars that make up fermentable oligo-di- and mono-saccharides and polyols (FODMAPs)

 - Phytates, bind up minerals and make them not bioavailable

 - Gluten, specifically by peptidase DPP-IV from Aspergillus